All Episodes

 There are people on the campaign that are following the show every day.

-Like for example, I don't think what he said about the second amendment could be interpreted any other way than the way he meant it, which is wow, this is a big voting block and hey we got to get them mobilized.
+Like, for example, I don't think what he said about the Second Amendment could be interpreted any other way than the way he meant it, which is, wow, this is a big voting block.

-Maybe they can do it because there's so many of them that it motivated by the fear that she's going to take away their guns because she basically says she wants more gun control every day.
+Maybe they can do it because there's so many of them that are motivated by the fear that she's going to take away their guns because she basically says she wants more gun control every day.

 It has to be a part of their strategy.